You are currently viewing Substitute for marsala

 7. Vermouth

 The fortified wine can be flavored with spices and herbs.
 It makes cocktails like Manhattans, martinis, and negronis.
 Nutritional facts are 156 calories, 9mg sodium, 1.1g sugars, 0.2g protein, 8mg calcium, 95mg potassium, 12g carbs, 15.8g alcohol, and 1mg iron.
-Vermouth cure fever, aid digestion, serves as antiseptic, and ease convalescence.
+Vermouth cure fever, aid digestion, serves as antiseptic, and ease recovery.

 Summary